kjeb1/osmogsm-install/README.md

-# osmogsm-install
+# Install Osmocom GSM lab with Ansible

-This is a guide to set up a lab for virtual [Osmocom](https://osmocom.org/) GSM network.
+This is a Ansible playbook and a guide to set up a lab for virtual [Osmocom](https://osmocom.org/) GSM network.
 Both CS core and RAN.
-The setup is based on Ansible.

 The [Osmocom](https://osmocom.org/) project is an umbrella project regarding Open source mobile communications.
 This includes software and tools implementing a variety of mobile communication standards, including GSM, DECT, TETRA and others.

-This guide is tested on a Ubuntu 20.04 running in Virtual Box.
-The virtual machine is refered as "osmo server".
+The guide is tested on a Ubuntu 20.04 running in Virtual Box.
+The virtual machine is refered as "osmo-server".
 One user, named "osmo" have to be added.
-I recomand to use "Bridged network" for the VM.
+I recomand to use "Bridged network" for the VM (for both ssh access from host and internet access for the VM).

-On osmo server:
+On osmo-server:

-Install Ansible required packages:
+Install packages required for Ansible:
 ```
 apt install python python-apt
 ```

-Give "osmo" user access to sudo:
+Give osmo user access to sudo:
 ```
 visudo /etc/sudoers.d/osmo
 ```
 >osmo ALL=(ALL) NOPASSWD:ALL

-On management client or the host:
+On the host:
 ```
 apt install ansible
 ```